Sen. Katrina Robinson found guilty on 4 fraud charges

 MEMPHIS, Tenn. — State Sen. Katrina Robinson was found guilty of four of five counts of wire fraud Thursday afternoon.

+Lt.
+Gov. Randy McNally, a Republican representing the Oak Ridge area, called on Robinson to step down.

+“While Senator Robinson’s convictions did not stem from actions taken while in office, they are nevertheless very serious.
+As public servants, we are held to a higher standard.
+My personal opinion is that it would be in the best interest of the state and her constituents for Senator Robinson to step down at this time,” McNally said in a statement.

-Robinson was facing federal wire fraud charges after she was accused of stealing thousands of dollars from The Healthcare Institute, a certified nursing school she founded, and spending the money on personal expenses.
+Robinson was facing federal wire fraud charges after she was accused of stealing $600,000 from The Healthcare Institute, a certified nursing school she founded, and spending the money on personal expenses.

 Robinson was originally facing 20 counts.
 Earlier this week, a federal judge acquitted her of 15 of those counts, saying there was evidence that matched to the government’s different theories and that switching theories could have resulted in a mistrial.